The Samsung Galaxy S20 Ultra doesn’t flip and it doesn’t fold, so you might ask why it costs $1,400.

 Samsung Galaxy S20 Ultra: Camera

-But there’s so much more to the S20 Ultra’s camera than that 108MP shooter.
-This model also benefits from a 4x optical, 48MP telephoto lens capable of 10x lossless zoom and up to 100x digital power.
+The issues we’ve noticed with the Galaxy S20 Ultra’s camera are especially frustrating, given how the camera performed in most of our other head-to-head tests, particularly when we looked at the other lenses on the S20 Ultra.
+Samsung’s high-end phone also benefits from a 4x optical, 48MP telephoto lens capable of 10x lossless zoom and up to 100x digital zoom.
 That’s some serious power, and Samsung has an appropriately bombastic name for it: Space Zoom.

 We tested the S20 Ultra’s 10x hybrid zoom — which employs software on top of the lens' natural 4x optical power — by snapping a photo of Manhattan’s iconic Chrysler Building from the corner of West 42 St. and 5th Ave., which is about three blocks away.
 We then captured the same picture from the same vantage point with the iPhone 11 Pro Max, which has only a 2x optical zoom telephoto lens, and none of the post-processing that Samsung uses to clean up digital zoom on the S20 Ultra.